alphaotuken/YT-DevList/README.md

 # Amazing Developers On YouTube
-> A curated list of amazing development channels on YouTube.
-These include web development, back-end development, front-end development live coders and more!
+> Discover an extraordinary compilation of YouTube channels dedicated to development.
+This handpicked collection showcases an array of fascinating content, including web development, back-end development, front-end development, live coders, and more.
+Explore these channels to gain valuable insights, learn new skills, and stay up-to-date with the latest advancements in the field.

 - [Amazing Developers Of YouTube](#amazing-developers-of-youtube)